Labs

 A collaboration between Catharina Hospital, Kempenhaeghe Epilepsy, Maxima Medical Center, Philips, Sleep Center, and Eindhoven University of Technology.

-The e/MTIC AI-Lab is a collaboration between Eindhoven University of Technology, Catharina Hospital, Maxima Medical Center, Kempenhaeghe Epilepsy and Sleep Center and Philips.
+The e/MTIC AI-Lab is a strategic collaboration between Catharina Hospital, Kempenhaeghe Epilepsy and Sleep Center, Maxima Medical Center, Philips, and Eindhoven University of Technology.
 The main purpose of e/MTIC is to provide a fast track to high-tech health innovations.

 e/MTIC AI-Lab focuses on improving personalized treatment by having AI work in close collaboration with the clinical staff and MedTech industries since AI is better able to make reliable decisions in a wide range of healthcare situations.
 It will cooperate on decisions and continuously learn to be a better partner.
 This requires new approaches, new models and new benchmarks for the reliability, efficacy and trustworthiness of AI.
 The goal of the e/MTIC AI lab is to work with a unique mixture of industry, clinical partners and TU/e researchers to maximize the value of AI for the clinical practice.